Gifted Education / PACE

 How do students participate in PACE?

-PACE serves students who, based upon a preponderance of the evidence gathered during the assessment process, perform at or show the potential to perform at or above the second standard deviation from the mean on standardized ability and achievement tests.
+PACE serves students who, based upon a preponderance of evidence gathered during the assessment process, perform at or show the potential to perform at or above the second standard deviation from the mean on standardized ability and achievement tests.
 After reviewing the data and information collectively for each candidate, decisions are made on an individual basis by a trained campus committee.
 The district does not place a 'cap' on PACE enrollment.
 Plano ISD is unable to use assessment conducted outside of a school environment such as that conducted by a private counselor or clinician when making decisions for Plano ISD students.

 If you are new to the district, and your student is not entering kindergarten, please contact the campus gifted specialist upon enrollment for assessment deadlines and details.